Imran-imtiaz48/Charity-Management-System-Database/README.md

-The database is designed to facilitate the operations of a charity organization by managing various aspects such as donors, projects, donations, staff, expenses, events, and their relationships.
+This database is designed to facilitate the operations of a charity organization by managing various aspects such as donors, projects, donations, staff, expenses, events, and their relationships.

 ### Donors:
 The "Donors" table stores information about individuals or entities who contribute funds or resources to the charity organization.
 It includes details such as the donor's name, email, and phone number.